cloudify-cosmo/cloudify-azure-plugin/docs/misc.rst

 Timing & The Microsoft Azure cloud
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Timing is a tricky subject when dealing with the Azure cloud as some operations can take seconds while others can take up to 20 minutes in real-world deployments.
+Timing is a complex subject when dealing with the Azure cloud because some operations can take seconds while others can take up to 20 minutes in real-world deployments.

 Azure APIs make an effort to
-mitigate this by responding to asynchronous operations with a "retry after" number to indicate the number of seconds to wait before checking the status of an operation again.
-Unfortunately, this number is more often a woeful underestimate and relying on it will result in a high percentage of Cloudify executions leading to failure because of too many task retries before an Azure resource reports it's successfully created or destroyed.
+mitigate this by responding to asynchronous operations with a "retry after" value to indicate the number of seconds to wait before checking the status of an operation again.
+Unfortunately, this value is often significantly underestimated and relying on it will result in a high percentage of Cloudify executions leading to failure because of too many task retries before an Azure resource reports it's successfully created or destroyed.